Sufi lodge: Function

+Egyptian Sufi lodge at Mekka, Saudi Arabia in 1928.

+King Farouk and Prince Faisal at the Egyptian Sufi lodge at Medina, Saudi Arabia in 1945.

 The patronage of Sufi lodges historically made an important political and cultural statement.
 The patronage of a Sufi building by a ruler showed their support for Sufi religious practices and the spreading of Islam.
 Funding a Sufi building was seen as an act of piety and a way in which the ruler could align themselves with public opinion.

 Sufi lodges are often associated with tombs of Sufi saints or shaykhs.
 Typically, they feature a large hall where practitioners could pray and meditate.
 They also include lodgings for traveling Sufis and pilgrims.

 The Haruniyeh Tomb, named after Harun al-Rashid, in Tus, Iran.
 The present structure, a khānaqāh, was probably built in the 13th century.
 Al-Ghazali is buried here.

 In addition to their religious spaces, Sufi lodges also had structures for public services.
 This included hospitals, kitchens, bathhouses, and schools.
 Everyone working to provide these services was paid through a waqf.

 Sufi lodges have been very inclusive.
 Visitors from different cultures and religions could visit them and receive a blessing.

 Traditionally, Sufi communal lives of asceticism were seen as pious because solitude and self-sufficiency were believed to lead to ego-centricity.
 Penitence and suffering were intended to bring Sufis closer to understanding divinity.

 History

 Zangid Syria

-Nur ad-Din Zangi was the first large patron of Sufi structures, he built and gifted khānaqāhs to Sufi groups in his dominion.
+Nur ad-Din Zangi was the first large patron of Sufi structures; he built and gifted khānaqāhs to Sufi groups in his dominion.
 In Damascus, khānaqāhs were located inside as well as outside of the city walls.
 Under the Zangids, khānaqāhs were very centrally located in Old Damascus, near the Umayyad Mosque.
-Khanaqahs are very commonly placed near a madrasa that is dedicated to the same patron as the khānaqāh.
+Khanaqahs were commonly placed near a madrasa dedicated to the same patron as the khānaqāh.
 The main purpose of the khānaqāh was for legal education.
 Most, including Nur ad-Din's khānaqāh, included hospices.
 However, there was a deep interconnection between education and religion in Sufi buildings, by the end of the Mamluk period the distinction between religious and educational buildings became blurred.